-Our primary focus is to actively involve communities while promoting sustainable travel practices.
-This means encouraging active travel modes like walking and cycling.
-Enhancing road safety and creating inclusive public spaces are also integral to our vision.
+Our primary focus is to engage communities and promote sustainable travel by encouraging walking, cycling, improving road safety, and creating inclusive public spaces.

 Objective 1.1: Establish inclusive access for all across our transport network

 Transport is a fundamental aspect of daily life, impacting residents access to essential services, employment opportunities, and for social activities.
 To ensure equitable access for all, regardless of mobility needs, it is important to establish an inclusive transport network.
 This means removing physical barriers and implementing measures to enhance accessibility across all modes.
 We will strive to create a cohesive community where everyone can participate fully in social, economic, and cultural activities.